-The College has delegated its duties under the Control of Asbestos Regulations 2012 to the Director of Estates Operations who has implemented a management system ensuring that an Asbestos Management Plan (pdf) (AMP) is in place and reviewed annually.
-The current version is dated August 2017.
+The College has delegated its duties under the Control of Asbestos Regulations 2012 to the Director of Estates Operations who has implemented a management system ensuring that an Asbestos Management Plan (pdf) (AMP) is in place and reviewed annually; the current version is dated January 2022.

 Asbestos management policy

 - Prevent exposure to the hazards associated with asbestos.

 - Promote awareness of the AMP and the hazards of asbestos, through training and induction of staff and those working on behalf of the College.

 - Hold regular meetings with key groups to increase awareness of asbestos issues.

 - Provide and maintain an Asbestos Register.

 - Provide information and advice on asbestos issues.

 - Develop, implement and review an effective management strategy so that appropriate measures, such as sealing, labelling, inspection or removal of ACMs are undertaken.
 The majority of our known ACMs have asbestos warning signage, the exceptions are low risk materials such as floor tiles, window cills and roofing materials.